jakeyoos/documents/09_measure_types.md

 <h1 style="color:rgb(100,81,138)">Measure Types</h1>

 Measures have many different types.
-In this lesson we'll look at examples of most of these types and briefly talk about when to use them.
+In this lesson we'll look at examples of the most used types and briefly talk about when to use them.
 For more complete documentation about types, check out our [Measure Types](https://docs.looker.com/reference/field-reference/measure-type-reference) page.<br /><br />

 <h4 style="color:rgb(141,127,185)">Count</h4>